RCgmbh/PiLot/docs/ap.md

 It might happen that you lose connection to your PiLot, as the script changes some network settings.
 If for a few minutes, the console does not change, close your console, and reconnect using ssh in a new console and reboot it.

 When it comes back online, re-connect using ssh.
-After the reboot, you should see the "pilot" (or whatever you named it) network from you phone, tablet or computer.
+After the reboot, you should see the "pilot" (or whatever you named it) wireless network from you phone, tablet or computer.
 And when connected to it (using the wpa_passphrase you defined), the device should be able to access the PiLot's internet connection.

 ### Manual setup
 If you don't want to use the script, or the script did not work, you can set up the access point manually, following these steps.